nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 regions, regressing out noise sources is very important `[Varoquaux & Craddock 2013] <https://hal.inria.fr/hal-00812911/>`_.
-For data processed by :term:`fMRIPrep`, :func:`:func:`fmriprep_confounds`` and :func:`fmriprep_confounds_strategy` can help you retrieve confound variables. :func:`fmriprep_confounds_strategy` select confounds based on past literature with limited parameters for customisation.
-For more freedoms of confounds selection, :func:`fmriprep_confounds` groups confound variables as sets of noise components and one can fine tue each of the parameters.
+For data processed by :term:`fMRIPrep`, :func:`fmriprep_confounds` and :func:`fmriprep_confounds_strategy` can help you retrieve confound variables. :func:`fmriprep_confounds_strategy` selects confounds based on past literature with limited parameters for customisation.
+For more freedoms of confounds selection, :func:`fmriprep_confounds` groups confound variables as sets of noise components and one can fine tune each of the parameters.

 .. image:: ../auto_examples/03_connectivity/images/sphx_glr_plot_signal_extraction_001.png
    :target: ../auto_examples/03_connectivity/plot_signal_extraction.html